 - System Analysis & Design with Professional Development (Undergraduate)

-Also, Dr. Mahmud previously taught the following:
+Also, Dr Mahmud previously taught the following:

 - Neural Signal Processing, Scientific Computing using MATLAB at Postgraduate level;

-- Software Engineering, Software Design and Development, Object Oriented Programming, Structured Computer Programming with C/C++, Professional Programming with C#.NET, Data Structures, Computing Systems, Computer Graphics, Computer Networking, Data & Tele Communication at Undergraduate level; and
+- Software Engineering, Software Design and Development, Object-Oriented Programming, Structured Computer Programming with C/C++, Professional Programming with C#.NET, Data Structures, Computing Systems, Computer Graphics, Computer Networking, Data & Tele Communication at Undergraduate level; and

-- Developing Windows Applications using Microsoft .NET Platform (C#), Developing Web Applications using Microsoft .NET Platform (ASP.NET & C#), and Web Database Programming using SQL Server 2000 at professional level.
+- Developing Windows Applications using Microsoft .NET Platform (C#), Developing Web Applications using Microsoft .NET Platform (ASP.NET & C#), and Web Database Programming using SQL Server 2000 at a professional level.

-Dr. Mahmud’s research vision is to contribute towards a secure, smart, healthy and better world to live in.
+Dr Mahmud’s research vision is to contribute towards a secure, smart, healthy and better world to live in.
 In today's digitized world, converting the ever-expanding amount of raw data to smart data, and building predictive, secure and adaptive systems aiming personalized services are essential and challenging, which require cross-disciplinary and multi-stakeholder collaborations.
-Towards these goals, Dr. Mahmud conducts problem-driven `Brain Informatics' research where he works with problem domain experts to find multidisciplinary solutions to real-world problems.
-Dr. Mahmud’s research involves Computational-, Health- and Social- sciences, and uses Neuroscience, Healthcare, Applied Data Science, Computational Neuroscience, Big Data Analytics, Cyber Security, Machine Learning, Cloud Computing, and Software Engineering; and plans to develop secure computational tools to advance healthcare access in low-resource settings.
+Towards these goals, Dr Mahmud conducts problem-driven `Brain Informatics' research where he works with problem domain experts to find multidisciplinary solutions to real-world problems.
+Dr Mahmud’s research involves Computational-, Health- and Social- sciences, and uses Neuroscience, Healthcare, Applied Data Science, Computational Neuroscience, Big Data Analytics, Cyber Security, Machine Learning, Cloud Computing, and Software Engineering; and plans to develop secure computational tools to advance healthcare access in low-resource settings.

 For more details, please visit personal profile.